Near-infrared dual-comb spectroscopy of CO2 and N2O with a discretized highly nonlinear fiber: Four-wave mixing frequency conversion

 \section{Four-wave mixing frequency conversion}

 In the literature, several techniques exist to convert OFCs to higher wavelengths, such as difference frequency generation in a periodically poled lithium niobate (PPLN) crystals \cite{Jin2015,Ycas2018,Niu2022} or supercontinuum generation \cite{Ruehl2011,Nader2018,Guo2020}.
-In this work, we propose to convert frequency combs from the standard telecommunication band ($\sim$ \SI{1.55}{\micro\metre}) to the thulium amplification band ($\sim$ \SI{2}{\micro\metre}) by means of degenerate four-wave mixing (FWM) occurring in a dispersion controlled HNLF \cite{parriaux_two-micron_2018, Ahmedou2022}.
+In this work, we propose to convert frequency combs from the standard telecommunication band ($\sim$ \SI{1.55}{\micro\metre}) to the near infrared around \SI{2}{\micro\metre} by means of degenerate four-wave mixing (FWM) occurring in a dispersion controlled HNLF.